RaminPakzad/CloudService/project/order-management-services/README.md

 # CloudService
-A full cloud ecommerce application with Spring Cloud
+A full cloud e-commerce application with Spring Cloud